mattzshum/ucr-cs110/lab3/readme.md

 ## Sorting and displaying the tweets
 The page displays 10 initial tweets as a starting point to view the main fetch instruction of the lab.
 They should already be sorted newest to oldest, and is logged onto the console.
 View them from items[1].created_at.
 Every time the page refreshes or adds more tweets, they will all be sorted automatically.
 The dict is turned into a sorted array every time more tweets are appended to it, and the innerHTML is reset to empty before displaying the entire array with new tweets.

+* Accounts with outdated profile picture links will not show up but instead display its alt="Avatar"